Omniversal-Media-LLC/RebuildingRoots/README.md

 > "Just follow my yellow light and ignore all those big warning signs."

 This is the music playing *inside* the sanctuary walls—an immersive, dreamlike soundscape that invites visitors to let go of fear, follow gentle guidance, and explore transformation in safety.
+- [Yellow-Light-Reflections.md](./Yellow-Light-Reflections.md): Personal reflections on "Yellow Light" and kinship, with references to Nahko

 ---